Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 If possible, call your insurance company from the accident scene.
-They’ll be able to talk you through the process and advise you of your next steps.
+An agent will be able to talk you through the process and advise you of your next steps.
 You’ll usually be advised to not admit liability to anyone.

 This is because you may be in a state of shock or may not be fully aware of the circumstances of the accident.
-It is not up to you or anyone else at the scene to determine fault, which should be left to the police and insurance companies to decide at a later date.
+It’s not up to you or anyone else at the scene to determine fault — that should be left to the police and insurance companies to decide at a later date.

-Even if no one is hurt or the damage is only minor, you should still report an accident to your insurer.
-This will protect you in the event that the other party involved decides to make a claim against you, or if you develop an injury or discover further damage to your vehicle at a later date.
+Even if no one is hurt or the damage is only minor, you should likely still report an accident to your insurer.
+This will protect you in the event the other party involved decides to make a claim against you, or if you develop an injury or discover further damage to your vehicle at a later date.

 If your vehicle is damaged, you’ll need to determine whether it’s roadworthy before driving it from the scene of the accident.
 Damage may be obvious in the form of a flat tire or punctured radiator, but other damage may be harder to determine, such as steering or brake problems.

-If your vehicle is not drivable, tow trucks attending the accident may try to talk you into taking your vehicle to a mechanic they are affiliated with.
-Do not let yourself be talked into anything you don’t understand or trust.
-Under no circumstances should you sign a contract, as it may be committing you to having your vehicle repaired at a particular mechanic.
+If your vehicle isn’t drivable, tow trucks at the accident may try to talk you into taking your vehicle to a mechanic they’re affiliated with.
+Don’t let yourself be talked into anything you don’t understand or trust.
+And under no circumstances should you sign a contract, as it may be committing you to having your vehicle repaired at a particular mechanic.